maazjes/upcycle/README.md

 **Total: 142 hours**

-Plus many more additional hours on stupid mistakes
+plus many more additional hours on stupid mistakes...